Hair shaft fracture; Brittle hair; Fragile hair; Hair breakage

 Trichorrhexis nodosa is a common hair problem in which thickened or weak points (nodes) along the hair shaft cause your hair to break off easily.

 The condition may be triggered by things such as blow-drying, ironing the hair, over-brushing, perming, or excessive chemical use.

 In some cases, trichorrhexis nodosa is caused by an underlying disorder, including very rare ones, such as:

-- Thyroid not making enough thyroid hormone (hypothyroidism)
+- Thyroid gland not making enough thyroid hormone (hypothyroidism)

 - Buildup of ammonia in the body (argininosuccinic aciduria)

 - Ectodermal dysplasia (a group of conditions in which there is abnormal development of the skin, hair, nails, teeth, or sweat glands

 - Trichothiodystrophy (inherited disorder that causes brittle hair, skin problems, and intellectual disability)

 - Biotin deficiency (inherited disorder in which the body is not able to use biotin, a substance needed for hair growth)

 Your hair may break easily or it may appear like it is not growing.